 - If there are ten math problems on a page, tell them to pick the 8 they want to answer.

-- Use Dry Erase Boards– Ask students to record their answers on a board and hold it up to show you.
+Ask students to record their answers on a board and hold it up to show you.
 This works best for math problems or responses that you pose as multiple choice.
+Students love writing on dry eraser boards!

-- Ask for Hand Signal Responses – Say things like, “Give me a thumbs up if you agree or a thumbs down if you disagree.”
+Say things like, “Give me a thumbs up if you agree or a thumbs down if you disagree.”
 This keeps kids on their toes because everyone is expected to participate.
 You could also say, “Hold up one finger if you think the answer is true or two fingers if it is false.”
 I’ve also had students use sign language for multiple choice questions (they love learning sign language!).
+This is one of my favorite strategies for increasing student engagement!

 A proactive behavior management strategy that has always worked well for me is to reward the class for teamwork and collaboration.
 I personally like to avoid group behavior plans that have consequences because it results in students showing resentment towards classmates if a consequence is issued.
 The benefit of teamwork rewards is that students encourage and remind each other to refocus and meet the classroom expectations.
 Below are two of my tried and true strategies.

-- Enables the Teacher to be Present– When the classroom is organized, and you know where everything is, you are able to constantly be “in the moment” instead of planning out your next step or thinking about where to find something.
+When the classroom is organized and you know where everything is, you are able to constantly be “in the moment” instead of planning out your next step or thinking about where to find something.
+It’s a total game changer!